 One detail that sets the Jingle Rails exhibit apart from other model train exhibits is that all of the scenes are made out of all-natural plant materials.
 The exhibit was designed and created by Applied Imagination, and it is absolutely beautiful and unique.

-In the basement of the Eiteljorg, you’ll find the Western Family Experience.
+In the basement of the Eiteljorg, you’ll find the newly renovated (in 2021) R.B.
+Annis Western Family Experience.
 This is a hands-on and engaging area for younger children.

-Your kids can climb in a stagecoach, hop on some wooden ponies, and get involved in other activities focused on Native American, African American, and Chinese families.
+Your kids can climb in a stagecoach, hop on some wooden ponies, and get involved in other activities focused on highlighting the diversity of people and activities in the American West.
 The Adventure Kids really enjoy this area!

 Lots to See